anordby/gitlab-registry-cicd-cleanup/README.md

 # HISTORY

-29.1.2019: Add fix for projects with images in registry but no data in deployments API.
+2019-01-29: Add fix for projects with images in registry but no data in deployments API.
 From now on we do not delete images in projects where there is less than $minimum_deployments (config) deployments.

+2019-05-16: Do not strictly compare tags, otherwise some images may accidentally get deleted.

 # REQUIREMENTS